Trivadis/plsql-formatter-settings/standalone/README.md

 - the SQLcl command `tvdformat`
 - the standalone exectable `tvdformat`

-The project requires a JDK 17, but it produces a Java 11 executable JAR file.
-A GraalVM JDK is required only if you want to build a [native image](https://www.graalvm.org/reference-manual/native-image/).
+The project requires a JDK 17.
+A GraalVM JDK 21.0.2 is required if you want to build a [native image](https://www.graalvm.org/reference-manual/native-image/).

 ## Running the Standalone Formatter